Danny Dietz: Death

 Dietz was mortally wounded after taking the brunt of the initial attack.

 This led to him losing the ability to walk, and as a result, Luttrell carried him on his way up the mountain, while Dietz responded to him.
 A bullet penetrated the back of his head and killed him instantly; Dietz's dead weight came as a surprise to Luttrell and as a result, he fell over the edge of the mountain with Dietz's body and was seriously injured.

 Dietz's body was found by a group of U.S. Air Force pararescuemen during a search and rescue operation, on July 4, 2005, and returned to the United States.
 Dietz was buried with full military honors at Fort Logan National Cemetery in Denver, Colorado.

 Personal life

-Dietz is survived by his mother, Cindy, father, Dan Sr., sister Tiffany and brother Eric.
+Dietz is survived by his wife, Patsy, mother, Cindy, father, Dan Sr., sister Tiffany and brother Eric.

 Dietz was known to show appreciation toward the outdoors and he enjoyed fishing and rock climbing.
 He had a black belt in Taekwondo from the Korean Academy of Taekwondo.